Introducing Gems' New Non-Contact Radar Level Sensor

 - Infinitely configurable to match any tank depth up to 15m eliminates the need to source multiple level transmitters, reducing inventory and sourcing costs.

-- Also, since it never comes in contact with the media, there’s no issues with debris coating or causing a float to get stuck.
+- Also, since it never comes in contact with the media, there are no issues with debris coating or causing a float to get stuck.

 - Radar through the air technology is a very accurate sensing technology and can detect liquid level within 5mm, with no effect on its accuracy based on changes in temperature or pressure.